-On corporation taxes Wray, like many MMTers, enters complex terrain without acknowledging any of the functions of the tax, as laid out in our "10 Reasons" document.
-In fact, his view (that corporate taxes encourage corporations to relocate elsewhere) is part of a misguided old 'Competitiveness Agenda,' laid out [here](#), whose core argument is that we must keep piling tax cuts and other goodies on multinational corporations and mobile global capital, for fear they'll run away to more 'hospitable' locations.
+On corporation taxes Wray, like many MMTers, enters complex terrain without acknowledging enough of the functions of the tax, as laid out in our "10 Reasons to Defend the Corporate Income Tax" document.
+For one thing, the argument that it's more efficient to stop taxing corporations and tax the owners of corporations directly, would entail a vast giveaway to the billionaire classes, for reasons outlined [here](#).
+And his view that corporate taxes encourage corporations to relocate elsewhere is part of a misguided old 'Competitiveness Agenda,' laid out here, whose core argument is that we must keep piling tax cuts and other goodies on multinational corporations and mobile global capital, for fear they'll run away to more 'hospitable' locations.
 This idea is woolly-headed nonsense, from top to bottom.

 This takes us into complex terrain, so read [this article](#) and [this book](#) to get a fuller picture of what we're talking about.

-Here are a couple of killer problems with this view.
+But as a taster, here are a couple of killer problems with this view.
 When you cut taxes on multinational corporations, or provide them with other goodies, certain things happen, which are eminently measurable.
 Corporate profits rise, at least in the short term.
 And corporations may (or, more likely, [may not](#)) change their investment plans.
 Crucially, while the gross benefits that flow from corporate welfare are measurable, many of the costs aren't.
 And here are some of those costs:

 - lower economic growth

 - rising inequality

 - greater financial volatility

 - larger too-big-to-fail banks

 - less competition, more monopolies

 - more crime and fraud

 - reduced efficiency of investment

 - damage to labour and jobs

 - less innovation

 - corporate cash hoarding

-(Click [here](#) to see how each of these works, or refer to the "10 Reasons" document.)
+(Click [here](#) and associated links to see how each of these works, or refer to the "[10 Reasons" document.](#).)

-What happens, however, is that traditional tax theorists will look at the measurable benefits of the corporate tax cuts - higher profits for corporations - and highlight them, but then airbrush out the much broader range of equally important costs because so many of them are hard or impossible to measure.
+What happens, however, is that traditional tax theorists will look at the measurable benefits of the corporate tax cuts - especially higher profits for corporations - and highlight them, but then airbrush out that much broader range of equally important costs because so many of them are hard or impossible to measure.

-Because of this generic imbalance, a body of tax theory and measurement has grown up that promotes this view of Wray's, which is favourable to corporate tax cuts but isn't rooted in the real world.
+Because of this generic imbalance between measurable benefits and unmeasurable costs, a body of tax theory and measurement has grown up that promotes this view that is favourable to corporate tax cuts but isn't rooted in the real world.
 As a result, many, if not most of the conventional (academic and other) views on corporate taxes are downright wrong: rooted in generic distortions to the measurements that will never go away.
 (For a more detailed look at this imbalance, see the "Evidence Machine" in the UK edition of the [Finance Curse](#) book.)